Travel

 Mi Chola

-411 E Main St., Aspen
+411 E. Main St., Aspen

 Crisscrossing down runs all day builds a serious appetite.
 Mi Chola is the first spot that springs to mind when a feast is in order.
 The vibe is warm, welcoming, and informal, and the whole space hums with chatter.
 Deep bowls of crunchy chips, chunky guac, and queso fundido with a spicy margarita is a solid way to end a long day on the slopes.
 Mi Chola is also the kind of happy hour spot that allows you to relax and decompress before heading to dinner elsewhere.
-Cash only.

 Mawa’s Kitchen